Code-Institute-Submissions/MS4_Social_Network/README.md

 ### My methods for testing my webpage consisted of:

 * Chrome DevTools is used to detect problems and test responsiveness.
+* I was helped by friends and family in testing the websites navigation and user friendliness.
 * W3C Markup Validation Service
     * The W3C Markup Validation Service is used to check whether there were any errors in the HTML5 code.
 * W3C CSS validator